BrannonKLuong/drone_follower/README.md

 **Future Development Phases:**

 * **Hardware Integration (Phase 2b):**
-    * **Control Pipeline Validation:** Integrate the CubePilot Cube Orange+ flight controller with the Raspberry Pi 4.
+    * **Control Pipeline Validation:** Integrate the CubePilot Cube Orange+ flight controller with the **NVIDIA Orin Nano Developer Kit**.
-    * **Perception Pipeline Validation:** Stream real-time `PointCloud2` and infrared data from the Intel RealSense D435i to the ground station via the Raspberry Pi.
+    * **Perception Pipeline Validation:** Stream real-time `PointCloud2` and infrared data from the Intel RealSense D435i to the **NVIDIA Orin Nano Developer Kit** for on-board processing.
-    * **Physical Flight Testing:** Integrate all validated electronics onto a 5-inch drone frame for physical flight testing in a controlled environment.
+    * **Physical Flight Testing:** Integrate all validated electronics onto a 5-inch drone frame for physical flight testing in a controlled environment, focusing on **GPS-denied autonomous flight capabilities**.